Searching for the Best

 Lists of banks also tend to make general suggestions without understanding your needs.
 They can tell you which banks have the highest rates, but that may not be what you most need as a consumer.
 Finding the best bank for you is about figuring out what you need -- before you even look at any names.

 If you want to take this route (of evaluating your needs first), read How to Choose a Bank.

 All that said, sometimes readers just want to get a specific suggestion.
 So, if you’re looking for an online bank, you can’t go wrong with any of the big names.
 They’re all good at what they do, and they pay competitive rates.
-If you need specific names, start with ING Direct, Ally, or USAA.
+If you need specific names, start with Capital One 360, Ally, or USAA.
 They may not always have the highest rates, but they’re generally quite good.

 As you decide which bank to bank with, be sure that you bank safely.
 If there’s any chance of losing your money, even the best bank features become way too expensive.
 Verify that any bank is FDIC insured and that credit unions are NCUSIF insured.
 Keep your account balances below the maximum insurance limits.

 You may be surprised to find how well a small institution can meet your needs.
 Local banks and credit unions should be on your list as you research accounts.
 In addition to offering the same services you get from big banks (sometimes with better rates) they have a few unique benefits.
 For example, they’re an important part of the community you live in; any money you deposit is likely to help businesses and consumers nearby.

 At small institutions, you’re more likely to enjoy personal service and relationships with the people at the bank.
 If you can’t stand the idea of talking to somebody in an out-of-state call center, go local.
 It’s also nice to resolve problems in person sometimes (if you ever have problems).
 At a large bank, you’re one customer out of millions, and sometimes you really notice it.